pseigo/bitmind-decisions/docs/unit-test-scenarios.md

 ## model.Status

-Dtested unless additional behaviour is implemented.
+Not tested unless additional behaviour is implemented.